Jean-PhilippeD/gladys-snips/README.md

 * `sam connect <your master device | I think it can be a satellite>`
 * `sam login (login / password of your snips console account)`
 * `sam update-assistant`

+`Each time you will update your assistant, you'll need to run the configure action on this module because it lost the previous dynamic injection.

 ### Setup your hotword / wakeword